“Locally Laid – How We Built A Plucky, Industry-Changing Egg Farm—From Scratch”

 My fellow Minnesotan, Lucie B. Amundsen, is a wonderful writer.
 Her book is an autobiographical account of how the Amundsens created a unique, commercially viable egg farm.
 She writes warmly, humorously, and honestly as she tells what is really a very personal story about her family and herself.
 And in the process, she explains how modern farming practices have gone off the rails and how people like the Amundsens have rolled up their sleeves and gotten to work in an attempt to set things right.
 I have nothing but high praise for this book.

 For the Amundsens as novice chicken farmers, ummm...well, I have less praise.
 I will give them oodles of kudos for their willingness to take risks, for their spontaneity, and for their creative imaginations.
 But I have mostly jaw-to-the-floor bewilderment for their lack of foresight and their irresponsibility in risking their own mental and physical health and the health and lives of a couple thousand chickens.
 They get lots of points from me for having the courage to live their dream.
 But maybe they should have found a plaque with the Girl Scout motto, “Be prepared,” and hung it prominently on a wall.
+I should add that their lack of preparedness for this endeavor is not just my assessment.
+Lucie discusses each misstep and problem with candor as well as humor in this frank and funny book.

 I grew up on a farm and I spent my childhood in a close personal relationship with chickens.
 We maintained a flock of a couple hundred hens.
 They free ranged during the day and roosted in the chicken house at night.
 It was my mom’s job to collect the daily basketsful of eggs from the wooden nest boxes, haul them to the basement, wash them, and pack them into boxes.
 As the chickens aged and their egg production waned, some became stew.
 The rest were put in crates and hauled to the local Campbell’s Soup factory.